CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Neighbor-Discovery-ND.md

 - Set the interval at which neighbor solicitation messages retransmit.
 You can set a value between 0 and 4294967295 milliseconds.
 The default value is 0.
 - Allow hosts to use router preference to select the default router.
 You can set a value of high, medium, or low.
 The default value is medium.

-The following command example sets:
+The following example commands set:
 - The Router Advertisement interval to 60000 milliseconds (60 seconds).
 - The router preference to high.
 - The amount of time that an IPv6 node is reachable to 3600000.